 Grown-Ups Are Scary When They Yell at Kids

-The power parents hold over young kids is absolute.
-To them, their folks are humans twice their size who provide everything they need to live: food, shelter, love, Paw Patrol.
+The power dynamic between kids and parents means that extra care has to go into how you communicate with your child when communicating.
+Because the the power parents hold over young kids is absolute, it’s important to avoid turning your anger into full-on despotic control.
+To kids, parents are humans twice their size who provide everything they need to live: food, shelter, love, Paw Patrol.
 When the person they trust most frightens them, it rocks their sense of security.
 “They’ve done studies where people were filmed yelling.
 When it was played back to the subjects, they couldn’t believe how twisted their faces got,” says Dr. Markham.
 Being screamed at by their parents can be seriously stressful for kids.
 A 3-year-old may appear to push buttons and give off an attitude like an adult, but they still don’t have the emotional maturity to be treated like one.

 Replace Yelling and Screaming with Humor

-There is an alternative that’s more effective and not as hardline as yelling: humor.
+Ironically, humor can be a much more effective and not as hardline alternative to yelling.
 “If the parent responds with a sense of humor, you still maintain your authority and keep them connected to you,” says Dr. Markham.
 Laughter seems like a more welcomed outcome than cowering.

-Not Yelling Isn’t About “Letting Them Off Easy”
+Not Yelling at Kids Isn’t About “Letting Them Off Easy”

 Parents may feel like they’re putting their foot down and delivering adequate discipline when they yell at their kids.
 What they’re really doing is exacerbating the problem.
 When parents yell at toddlers they create fear, which prevents kids from learning from the situation or recognizing that their parents are trying to protect them.
 Scaring a kid at the moment may get them to knock off what they’re doing, but it’s also eroding trust in the relationship.
 Learning how to slow your reaction and stop yelling at your kids isn’t easy, but it’s worth it.